rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 similar interface as `thread::spawn`, in that it takes a closure of what code the pool should run for each stream.
 We need to implement `pool.execute` such that it takes the closure and gives it to a thread in the pool to run.
-This code won't yet compile, but we're going to try so the compiler can guide us in how to fix it.
+This code won’t yet compile, but we’re going to try so the compiler can guide us in how to fix it.

 <!-- Can you be more specific here about how pool.execute will work? -->